rcalixte/wayland-book/src/introduction/high-level-design.md

 Don't worry - expertise with most of these systems is not required for understanding Wayland, and in any case are largely beyond the scope of this book.
-In fact, the Wayland protocol is quite conservative and abstract, and a Wayland compositor could easily be built & run most applications without implicating any of this software.
+In fact, the Wayland protocol is quite conservative and abstract, and a Wayland-based desktop could easily be built & run most applications without implicating any of this software.
 That being said, a surface-level understanding of what these pieces are and how they work is useful.
 Let's start from the bottom and work our way up.